- Sponsor & Exhibit

 Call for Proposals is now closed

-Proposals for Symposia, Interactive Sessions, Short Courses, and Workshops are invited for the 6th North American Congress for Conservation Biology meeting, the theme of which is “Restoring Connections and Building Resilience in a Changed World”.
+The Bonus Call for Proposals for Symposia, Interactive Sessions, Short Courses, Workshops and a new Organized Networking Session has closed for the 6th North American Congress for Conservation Biology meeting, the theme of which is “Restoring Connections and Building Resilience in a Changed World”.
 The conference will be held in Reno, Nevada July 18-20, 2022, with associated short courses, workshops, and events occurring on July 16, 17, & 21.
-You will be updated on the status of your proposal by early winter 2021.
-The Call for Proposals will close at 17:00pm PT on November 5, 2021.

 Please Note: While we are excited to host our first in-person meeting since 2018, the NACCB 2022 organizing committee is also exploring hybrid options that will allow for some virtual participation.
 We recognize that 2022 plans are fluid for many folks and that the pandemic and other challenges will influence preferences around virtual and in-person participation at NACCB 2022.
 At this time, we encourage proposal submissions regardless of format preference, and we will work with organizers of accepted proposals as hybrid planning progresses.